shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *AWOOOO!* (“Moon”) Wryonin’s howl could be heard from a distance.

 The whole world stood still for just a moment of mourning.

+[flashbacks to good times with muddy]

+“Lemilay, how could you!”
+Mother growled.
+“You threw off my guard.
+Are you trying to kill me?"

+"We can’t kill the High One.”
+Lemilay said.
+“The best we can do is cooperate and negotiate a peace treaty.”

+“You traitor!”
+Mother swiped at her, striking her in the face and catching her off guard.

+Lemilay looked stunned, but assumed the starting Pea-Fo pose.
+“I was hoping I wouldn’t have to do this, Mother.
+But if you won’t cooperate, I will have to take your place.”

+“My place?
+You should take *your* place!”
+Mother swiped again.

+Lemilay blocked it, then landed a kick in Mother’s belly.

+“So you know Pea-Fo.”

+“I learned from the best.”
+Lemilay nodded, tapping her bald spot.

+“I should’ve trained at night.”
+Mother circled Lemilay.

+Lemilay flipped over to Mother’s side and tried to punch her from a flanking position.

+Mother stuck out her arm, letting Lemilay run into, clotheslining herself.
+She punted Lemilay to the ground and stepped on her belly.

+“You’ve got a lot yet to learn.”

+Lemilay struggled under Mother’s weight, but soon realized she wasn’t going anywhere. *AWOOOOOO!* (“Help!”)

+“Aw, did the stupid stubborn one die?”
+The High One strutted toward the group.
+“Finally.”

+“You did this!”
+Mother jumped off Lemilay and lunged at the High One.

+He easily dodged.
+“Tie her up.
+Be careful not to kill her.”

+Behind him stood a small battalion of cats, who all had various burns all over their bodies.
+They grabbed a hold of Mother.

+Mother fought them off, maiming and killing several of them.
+But eventually, too many of them held her down.

+Lemilay kneed her in the stomach.
+“Well then, it’s a good thing you’ll still be around to teach me.
+Maybe this time even face-to-face.”

+Mother growled as her face was forcibly stuck into the mud by the horde of cats on her.

+*AWOOOOO!* (“Hour!”)
+Lemilay howled.

+The High One blew a bugle, signaling the cats to stop fighting.

+“Attention everyone!”
+The High One yelled.
+His voice boomed through the valley.
+“We have a new leader of the clog village!”
+He raised up Lemilay’s hand.
+“Bumpy!
+Congratulations, Bumpy!
+You are the new leader of the clog village.”

+“My name is Lemi—”

+“No, it’s Bumpy now.
+I chose your name.”

+The wolves gathered around.
+“Where’s Awoomoon?”

+“Your former leader has been defeated.”

+“I am your leader now!”
+Lemilay said.
+“Pledge your loyalty to me, loyal wolves of Alpha.”

+A hand full of wolves resisted, and the High One lit them all on fire.
+After that, the other wolves pledged loyalty to Lemilay.

+The High One took Majestra’s hand.
+“And you, my dear Majestra, shall guide Bumpy in her task as leader.”

+“I’m going to lead the march forward into the eastern lands.”
+Majestra proclaimed.

+“No, you’re going to stay in the clog village helping Bumpy.
+You will be her assistant.”

+“That’s not what we agreed to.”

+“Yes it is, you just didn’t understand.”

+“Rejoice!
+A great accomplishment has been made this day!
+We have finally achieved peace between cats and wolves!”
+He put Lemilay’s and Majestra’s hands together.

+Lemilay and Majestra raised their hands in unison, begrudgingly celebrating victory.

+“And you my dear, Majestra’s twin.”
+The High One grabbed Ersatzica.
+“You are coming with me.
+Rumor has it you don’t know what it’s like to be a cat.
+We’ll change that.”
+The High One laughed.
+He pulled Ersatzica along, ripping her from Mudrich and her hammer.

+Then General Seamtrust arrived, with the other cats under her command.

+“Ah, just in time!
+I’m sure you will see to it that the liberation force achieves their goal from here?”

+“Yes, High One.”
+Seamtrust nodded.

+“Goood.
+Off to the High Tower then.”
+He handed Ersie to his cat soldiers, who sat her down on a pillow.
+Then they picked up the floor under the pillow with long rods that rested on four soldiers’ shoulders.

+“Where are you taking me?”

+“Where all the royals live.”

+“The Cat Kingdom?”

+“Ha!
+Is that what you wolves call it?”

+“Yes.”

+“Well, are you a wolf or a cat?”

+“I’m a cat.”

+“Very well.”

+“But I want to stay with my family.”

+“Well you’re in luck!
+If you’re truly the daughter of Pantrinome, you’ll have lots of family to stay with in High Tower.”

+Ersatzica found it hard to forget about her wolf family, Mother, Lemilay, Wryonin, Mudrich, while riding to the Cat Kingdom.